Department of New Testament Studies

 For more than 100 years Göttingen has specialized in interpreting the NT in the context of extra-biblical traditions and evidence, i.e. combining exegesis with religious-historical research.

-Studies in ancient Judaism have a long tradition, and, especially in recent years, are being pursued also outside the discipline of New Testament studies (cf. Prof. Hans-Jürgen Becker`s projects on rabbinic literature and the research on the Dead Sea Scrolls carried out by Prof. Reinhard G. Kratz and his team).
+There is a long tradition of studies in ancient Judaism, which have taken place in recent times even outside the discipline of New Testament studies and without regard to New Testament questions (cf. Prof. Hans-Jürgen Becker`s projects on rabbinic literature as well as the research on the Dead Sea Scrolls carried out by Prof. Reinhard G. Kratz and his team).

-In this context, Prof. Florian Wilk is engaged in researching the philological and theological profile of the Septuagint and its reception in early Christianity, particularly in the NT writings; currently, a multi-volume "Handbuch zur Septuaginta" is being prepared in cooperation with an international circle of editors.
-In addition, together with Prof. Martin Laube, Prof. Wilk directs the "Archiv Religionsgeschichtliche Schule", which was established in 1987.
+In this area, Prof. Florian Wilk is engaged in researching the philological and theological profile of the Septuagint and its reception in early Christianity, particularly the writings of the NT; currently, a multi-volume "Handbuch zur Septuaginta" is being produced in cooperation with an international group of editors (already published: volumes 1: Einleitung , 3: Sprache , 4: historisch-kultereller Kontext , and 5: Theologie ).

-For all its careful philological, historical, and religious-historical work, the goal of such research is ultimately a theological one: the biblical texts are to be explored for the present time, not least as a central point of reference for relating Christianity to Judaism, as well as any other form of interreligious dialogue.
-In order to pursue this goal, commentaries on the Gospel of Luke (R. Feldmeier) and on the Letters to the Corinthians (F. Wilk) are currently being prepared.
+The goal of such research in all its careful philological, historical, and religious-historical work is ultimately a theological one: the biblical texts should be explored for the sake of use in the present time, not least as an essential point of reference for Christian-Jewish as well as general interreligious conversations.
+With this in mind, commentaries on the letter of James (S. Luther) and the Corinthian letters of Paul (F. Wilk) are currently being prepared.
+In addition, of course, reflection on hermeneutical approaches to the New Testament texts occupies a central place.